prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     ![Application Description automatically generated with low
     confidence](../images1/dp-500-lab7-7.png)

-    *When a table comprises only visible measures, it’s presented at the top of the pane.
+    >**Note**: When a table comprises only visible measures, it’s presented at the top of the pane.
 This way, it behaves like a measure group (an object of a multidimensional model).
-Do not confuse this cosmetic representation of a tabular model with DAX calculation groups.*
+Do not confuse this cosmetic representation of a tabular model with DAX calculation groups.

 ## Create a calculation group